On The Unreasonably Broad Uses of Diagonalization

 eval(double(input)) // => loop loop loop loop loop ...

-But some examples are extremely non-obvious.
-Can you think of a fixed point of "hash the source and execute that hash"?
+But then there are transformations whose fixed points are extremely non-obvious.
+Can you think of a fixed point of “hash the source and execute that hash”?
 The program would need to behave exactly the same hashed and unhashed.

 const input = "some crazy program"